 - Report the incident to the following authorities - TEFCU, credit reporting agencies and email@example.com.

-- Change the passwords on all your online accounts - Start with passwords that are related to your financial institutions or information.
+- Change the passwords on all your online accounts - Start with passwords that are related to your financial institutions or other sensitive information.

 - Routinely review your credit card and bank statements - Review your bank and credit card statements monthly for unexplained charges or inquiries that you didn't initiate.

-For more information or if you feel you have been a victim of a scam, please call our Contact Center immediately at (202) 832-5100.
+For more information or if you feel you have been a victim of a scam, please call our Contact Center immediately at (202) 832-5100, option 1.

 Securing Your Online Visit

-We use software that incorporates full RSA data encryption to ensure security and privacy of transactions.
-We require the use of a secure browser to access your account online.
-Your browser must be equipped with SSL (Secure Socket Layer) with 128-bit encryption to communicate with our servers.
+TEFCU uses software that incorporates full RSA data encryption to ensure security and privacy of transactions.
+TEFCU requires the use of a secure browser to access your account online.
+Your browser must be equipped with SSL (Secure Socket Layer) with 128-bit encryption to communicate with TEFCU's servers.

 The safety of your Online Banking session begins with you.
-Your password is critical to the security of your Online Banking session, so never share your username or password with anyone.
-For added security, if a password is entered incorrectly three times, we automatically lock the your account from both Online Banking and Tele-Connect.
+Your password is critical to the security of your Online Banking session, so never share your Online Banking ID or password with anyone.
+For added security, if a password is entered incorrectly three times, we automatically lock the your account from Online Banking, Mobile Banking, and Tele-Connect.

-For your password, it is best to select a random combination of letters and numbers than to choose something obvious or identifiable like your mother's maiden name, the name of your children, the name of your pet, your house number, or your birthday.
-We also recommend that you do not auto save your password in your browser.
+For your password, it is best to select a random combination of letters and numbers than to choose something identifiable such as your mother's maiden name, the name of your children, the name of your pet, your house number, or your birthday.
+We also recommend that you do not auto save your password in your browser or mobile device.
 TEFCU employees do not have access to your password.

-Should your account become locked out, you will need to answer the security question correctly or contact TEFCU at (202) 832-5100 to have your account reset.
-We recommend that you always sign off (log out) when you have completed your session/transactions with Online Banking.
+Should your account become locked out, you will need to answer the security question correctly or contact TEFCU at (202) 832-5100, option 1 to reset your account.
+We recommend that you always log out when you have completed your session/transactions within Online Banking or Mobile Banking.

-For additional security, TEFCU uses a Timeout Feature within Online Banking.
+For additional security, TEFCU uses a Timeout Feature within Online Banking and Mobile banking.
 This setting will automatically log you out after a pre-set period of inactivity.